Environmental Protection Agency (EPA).

 C. How can I file an objection or hearing request?

 Under FFDCA section 408(g), 21 U.S.C.
 346a, any person may file an objection to any aspect of this regulation and may also request a hearing on those objections.
 You must file your objection or request a hearing on this regulation in accordance with the instructions provided in 40 CFR part 178.
-To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2009-0812 in the subject line on the first page of your submission.
-All objections and requests for a hearing must be in writing, and must be received by the Hearing Clerk on or before January 18, 2011.
+To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2017-0376 in the subject line on the first page of your submission.
+All objections and requests for a hearing must be in writing, and must be received by the Hearing Clerk on or before August 6, 2018.
 Addresses for mail and hand delivery of objections and hearing requests are provided in 40 CFR 178.25(b).

-In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing that does not contain any CBI for inclusion in the public docket.
+In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing (excluding any Confidential Business Information (CBI)) for inclusion in the public docket.
 Information not marked confidential pursuant to 40 CFR part 2 may be disclosed publicly by EPA without prior notice.
-Submit a copy of your non-CBI objection or hearing request, identified by docket ID number EPA-HQ-OPP-2009-0812, by one of the following methods:
+Submit the non-CBI copy of your objection or hearing request, identified by docket ID number EPA-HQ-OPP-2017-0376, by one of the following methods:

 III.
 Aggregate Risk Assessment and Determination of Safety

-Consistent with section 408(b)(2)(D) of FFDCA, and the factors specified in section 408(b)(2)(D) of FFDCA, EPA has reviewed the available scientific data and other relevant information in support of this action.
+Consistent with FFDCA section 408(b)(2)(D), and the factors specified in FFDCA section 408(b)(2)(D), EPA has reviewed the available scientific data and other relevant information in support of this action.
 EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for acequinocyl including exposure resulting from the tolerances established by this action.
 EPA's assessment of exposures and risks associated with acequinocyl follows.

 A. Toxicological Profile

-Specific information on the studies received and the nature of the adverse effects caused by acequinocyl as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http:// www.regulations.gov in document, “Acequinocyl; Human-Health Risk Assessment for Proposed Section 3 Uses on Fruiting Vegetables, Hops, Okra, and Edible-Podded Beans” dated August 26, 2010, at pp. 32-35 in docket ID number EPA-HQ-OPP-2009-0812-0004.
+Specific information on the studies received and the nature of the adverse effects caused by acequinocyl as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in the document titled “Acequinocyl.
+Human Health Risk Assessment to Support the Petition for Tolerance for Residues in/on Guava and Tropical and Subtropical, Small Fruit, Inedible Peel, Subgroup 24A” on page numbers 29-31 in docket ID number EPA-HQ-OPP-2017-0376.

 B. Toxicological Points of Departure/Levels of Concern

-A summary of the toxicological endpoints for acequinocyl used for human risk assessment is shown in Table 1 of this unit.
+A summary of the toxicological endpoints for acequinocyl used for human risk assessment is discussed in Unit III.B. of the final rule published in the Federal Register of January 18, 2017 (82 FR 5409) (FRL-9956-85).

 C. Exposure Assessment